Author

 What Is Shelf Life?

 Shelf life is not just a guideline for storage—it plays a critical role in consumer safety, regulatory compliance, and product satisfaction.
-A clearly defined shelf life helps prevent unnecessary waste and ensures that the product performs as expected throughout its lifecycle.
+It is also important to distinguish between shelf life and expiration date.
+Shelf life refers to the overall period of product stability, while expiration or “use by” dates indicate the final recommended point for safe consumption or use based on regulatory standards.

 The shelf life of a product is determined through scientific testing and analysis.
 It involves evaluating factors like microbiological, chemical, and physical changes that may occur over time.
 The following steps are typically followed to determine a product’s shelf life: